-When Southern Baptists observe their annual World Hunger Sunday on Oct.
-14, they will be called to act out the powerful love of Jesus, who the Bible says was "moved with compassion" for people in desperate need.
+When Southern Baptists observe their annual Global Hunger Sunday the second Sunday in October, they will be called to act out the powerful love of Jesus, who the Bible says was "moved with compassion" for people in desperate need.

 Scripture recounts several instances, like the one recorded in Matthew 14:14, when Jesus saw a large crowd, was moved with compassion for them, and took powerful action to meet their needs.
 The Greek word translated 'compassion' refers to tender emotions, deeply felt feelings, or a deep churning in a person's spirit.
 We might call it "gut wrenching."

 That kind of compassion compels a response, and Baptist Global Response offers multiple ways to get involved.
 You can discover some of the avenues by clicking on the Updates, Prayer, Volunteer, and Resources tabs above.